 Oksana Abboud, the International Coordinator of StreetNet International, participated in the Cities Alliance webinar “Learning from Cities to Advance Gender Equality—The new EU Gender Action Plan in light of COVID-19”, on June 26, 2020, to share how membership-based organizations of informal economy workers can promote women’s rights in urban spaces, drawing on the experience of StreetNet International and its affiliates.

-Work in the public spaces: surviving stigma, violence, and harassment
+public spaces: surviving stigma, violence, and harassment

 Oksana presented the unique challenges faced by informal economy workers in cities, who make up 44% of all workers.
 Despite their relevance and contribution to urban life, economic and urban planners seem to view informal workers, and street vendors in particular, as problematic, perceiving these workers as a source of crime and deregulation.
 However, this criminalization does not take into account the value and dignity of street vending work, as it is an alternative to thousands of people that the formal employment system is unable to absorb and who legitimately go to the streets to sell goods to earn the livelihood of their families in a very honest way.